The 50/30/10/10 Rule for How to Wake Up Earlier and Work on Your Dream

 I wanted to sleep in.

 For most, these would be viable excuses to give up.
-But, then my wife and I decided to adopt a new puppy.
+However, my (ex-)wife and I had just adopted a new puppy.
 I’ll be damned if that little guy didn’t help me through my short slump to stay on habit.

 Every morning without fail, our new puppy, Mose, would wake up between 4:30 AM and 5:30 AM having to relieve himself.
 Not wanting the dog to think it was OK to shit on the carpet, I made sure to wake up and let him outside.
 Once I was up, I figured I might as well continue with my writing habit.